opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

 The script update-templates can be used to update a plugin with newer versions of the shipdriver templates.
 The basic workflow is to
+  - If keys exist in the ./ci folder copy them to ./build-deps.
+If not they will be removed in the update process.
   - Make sure the plugin repo is clean (commit or stash changes)
   - Bootstrap process by downloading script and add it to repo.
   - Pin files which should not be updated.